As a woman, I conceal carry in a Flashbang Bra Holster almost every day. It’s a standard part of my CCW life.

 Your gun will not come out of the Flashbang Kydex clamshell unless you pull it out.
 It takes a decent tug to get it out.
 After you get the feel for how much tug it takes, it’s quick to draw your gun.

-Another point to make is that if you are trying to pull the gun out of the clamshell while it’s just in your hand without the strap attached to something giving resistance, the gun won’t come out.
+Another point to make is that if you are trying to pull the gun out of the kydex clamshell while it’s just sitting in your hand, it won’t come out.
+The strap needs to be attached to something giving resistance.
 In a concealed carry situation, it will be the gore of your bra giving it that resistance when you draw the gun.
 If you’re just trying to take the gun out of the holster while it is in your hands, then you’ll need to put your fingers inside the loop of the strap to create the needed resistance.

 Remember, it’s a good thing it requires a strong tug to come out!
 Otherwise it would be a horribly unsafe design!
-The only thing you need is a few minutes of practice (with your unloaded gun!) and you’ll have the hang of it and be ready to use it for day to day conceal carry.
+The only thing you need is a few minutes of practice (with your unloaded gun!).
+You’ll have the hang of it after a small investment of time and effort!

 5. Add Moleskin or buy the Teddy Version

 The concealed Kydex can get sweaty up against your skin.
-One tip I learned from watching Flashbang’s YouTube videos when I was new to Flashbang was putting moleskin on the back to help with this.
+One tip I learned from watching Flashbang’s YouTube videos was putting moleskin on the back to help with this.

 6. Fun Colors and Prints!

-My original Flashbang holster is black with a nude strap because back when I got it, that was the only option!
-Today, the Flashbang women’s holster comes in tons of fun and cute colors available.
-Some of the holsters have pretty patterns too!
+My original Flashbang holster is black with a nude strap because I got it in 2016 and that was the only option!
+Today, they offer tons of fun colors and prints!
 You’ll be able to select the Kydex and the strap you want to make your very own custom creation!

 I’m planning on getting a new everyday carry gun soon and I will definitely be ordering this Bohemian Floral Flashbang for that new gun!
 I love the pretty colors in this floral print Kydex in this holster!